 InvestigateWest compared the search rates to the hit rates, or how often troopers found contraband like drugs or weapons.
-Our findings are in the table and charts:
+Our findings are in the accopanying table and charts.

 So while black, Latino, Native American and Pacific Islander drivers were searched at a higher rate than white drivers, troopers were actually more likely to find drugs, weapons and other contraband when searching white drivers.

-Stanford found the same disparity for black and Latino drivers compared to white motorists in the wake of marijuana legalization in Washington, but did not analyze Native American drivers.
-This is evidence that police have a lower threshold — hence the name of the test — for searching those groups, and it’s evidence of bias.
+Stanford, using a more sophisticated test that accounted for other factors, found the same disparity for black and Latino drivers compared to white motorists in the wake of marijuana legalization in Washington, but did not analyze Native American drivers.
+This is evidence that police have a lower threshold — the analysis that Stanford ran happens to be called the threshold test — for searching those groups, and it’s evidence of bias.